 |---|---|

 | ChatGPT | Settings → Data controls → Export data.
 You will receive a ZIP file by email.
-Point ThreadRecall at the conversations.json file inside. |
+Choose the ZIP, the unzipped folder, or the conversations.json file inside. |

 | Claude | Settings → Privacy → Export data.
-Point ThreadRecall at the exported JSON file. |
+Choose the exported ZIP, folder, or JSON conversation file. |

-| Gemini | Google Takeout → select Gemini Apps activity.
-Point ThreadRecall at the exported file. |
+| Gemini | Google Takeout → My Activity → Gemini Apps → JSON format.
+Choose the Takeout ZIP, folder, or MyActivity.json. |

 Import runs in the background and may take a few minutes for large histories.
 A backup of your existing memory is created automatically before the import begins.